 4. I still second guess myself and question my decisions or memories sometimes.
 Everyone deserves to be allowed to make mistakes without fear of reprisal, insults, and belittling.
 Mistakes can be learning experiences.
 But because I had a fear of failing or making bad decisions, I just let him make the big ones.
 After all he was so intelligent!
 Well, truth be told I was intelligent too.
 But I forgot that.
 I became a second class resident in my own home.

 Advice: Take responsibility for your actions, your opinions, your choices, your life!
 Do not give away your power over your life.
 That is yours to keep!
 If you are afraid of ruining your life, then you may be aware that you are on the wrong path.
 Be aware of your self image.
 Has your self view declined into self hate?
 Make changes or get help to bolster your self esteem and confidence.
 Make good friends who truly see what a wonderful person you are.
-Focus on the good and well done things you have accomplished.
+Focus on your accomplishments!

 5. I still carry more guilt than I should for our marriage and the way it turned out.
 I sometimes think, “What if I had been stronger?”
 “What if I had left him when he refused to get counseling?”
 What if, what if, what if?
 The past is in the past.
 I am now eight years away from his death.
 I remind myself that I was a victim.
 I remind myself that I did the best that I knew how to do.
 I grew up in a home where my parents seldom argued.
 I had little or no preparation or experience on how to disagree strongly and healthily.
 I loved him and knew he was sick.
 I could not prevent his death because his eating habits were his and he did not take well to reminding or nagging.
 I was not responsible for his behavior.
 I was responsible for mine.